jldec/pub-doc/markdown/040 Helpers.md

 Renders the current page using its layout template - only used with 3-level template nesting.

 ##### `{{{injectCss}}}`
-Returns css `<link>` elements for all themes and packages.
+Injects CSS `<link>` elements for all themes and packages.

 ##### `{{{injectJs}}}`
-Returns js `<script>` elements for all themes and packages.
+Injects `<script>` elements for all themes and packages, as well as for editor and websockets when necessary.

 ##### `{{partial <template>}}`
-Renders the current page with the specified template - useful for composing templates
+Renders the specified template using the same page context as the current page - useful for composing templates